Tue, 29 Oct 2024

 If you find yourself losing track of rows or stitch counts, make sure to count regularly, especially at the end of each row or round.

-Affiliate Link: Row Counter for Crocheters on Amazon – A handy tool to keep track of rows and stitches.
+Row Counter for Crocheters on Amazon – A handy tool to keep track of rows and stitches.

 If your gauge doesn’t match, try switching to a different hook size.
 A larger hook loosens stitches, while a smaller hook tightens them.